ant-nrfconnect/sdk-ant/samples/ant_plus/ant_bpwr/bpwr_rx/README.rst

 This sample simulates a Bicycle Power Receiver.
 The Receiver application connects to the nearest Bicycle Power Sensor in range and prints out incoming page data.
 The actual channel state is indicated by the ANT channel state indicator.

-On dual core, this sample uses the ''CONFIG_ANT_NP'' and ''CONFIG_ANT_INCLUDE_NP_CHILD_IMAGE'' Kconfig options to automatically configure a child image on the network core.
+On dual core, this sample uses sysbuild to add a network core image to the build by defining the ''NRF_DEFAULT_ANT_ONLY'' with a default value of ''y'' in **Kconfig.sysbuild**.

 Channel configuration
 =====================